aleksander-piprek/Object-detection-algorithms-in-embedded-systems/README.md

 # Object detection algorithms in embedded systems
-This is my Master's thesis, in which I will implement various object detection algorithms on different embedded platforms.
-Objective of this thesis is to determine the best combination and use case for each embedded device.

-Software: C++, OpenCV, Python(possible), yolo, Alexnet, SSD

-Hardware: raspberry pi and jetson

 ## Setup
 To install dependencies needed to run this project please check this shell script and then run it: